aparajita/tailwind-ionic/README.md

 ## Usage

-### Variants
+### Platform/mode variants

-The variants in the table below are supported.
+The platform/mode variants in the table below are supported.
 Variants lower in the list are more specific and are applied after variants higher in the list.
 This means that a less specific variant applied to a given class will be overridden by a more specific variant applied to the same class.

 Note that you cannot combine variants directly, but you can combine the effect of separate variants.